- It’s normal to have mild cramps during your period.

 - The dates at the top are the same as the dates in one month.
 Some months have 28 days, others have 30 or 31.

-- Remember to bring My Monthly Period & Symptom Tracker with you to your medical appointments.
+- Remember to bring My Monthly Period & Symptom Tracker or your smartphone app with you to your medical appointments.